Institutional Research & Planning

 Tyler Hall joined Carleton University in February 2008 from St. Clair College in Chatham, ON where he taught introductory chemistry courses.
 Tyler brings previous research skills as well as customer service skills with him.
 His current role at the OIRP involves coordinating and analyzing the some of the various surveys that Carleton University participates such as Canadian Undergraduate Survey Consortium and the Carleton University Staff/Student satisfaction surveys.
 Additionally, Tyler works to analyze faculty data and is responsible for Carleton’s respective reporting obligations.

-Tyler has a BSc in Chemistry from the University of Ottawa and is currently working towards his MBA at Carleton.
+Tyler has a BSc in Chemistry from the University of Ottawa and an MBA from Carleton.

 Nathasha Macdonald came to Carleton University in September 2005 from the Canadian Council on Social Development where she worked as a researcher.
 Previously, Nathasha was an Instructor at the College of the Rockies in Cranbrook BC where she taught various courses in economics and quantitative methods.
 She also worked as a research analyst for the Centre for Education Information in Victoria, BC where she began doing research on post-secondary outcomes and indicators.